 ‘The practice of the law is not a business open to all who wish to engage in it.
 It is a personal right or privilege ….
 It is in the nature of a franchise from the State.
 That you are a member of the legal profession is your privilege; that you can represent your client is your privilege; that you can in that capacity claim audience in Court is your privilege.
 Yours is an exalted profession in which your privilege is your duty and your duty is your privilege.
 They both coincide”

-(c) The hallmarks of legal profession, to borrow the words of jurist Dr. Upendra Baxi are: ‘Courage, Craft & Contention’; advocacy is a distinguished profession affording full scope for the talents of the brightest intellect; a lawyer should be free to put forward creative & generic ideas concerning the case, unhindered & fearlessly; in the free trade of ideas, some “intellectual collisions” do unavoidably occur; they are like sparks of light and therefore are welcome; that facilitates the march of law whereby freedom of citizens broadens from ‘precedent to precedent’; however this is not to sanction indiscipline & lawlessness in the adjudicatory process; the horizons of due process of law widen by novelty & innovation of ideas; it is not impertinent to quote what the American Law Professor Grant Gilmore (1910-1982) had said:
+(c) The hallmarks of legal profession, to borrow the words of jurist Dr. Upendra Baxi are: ‘Courage, Craft & Contention’; advocacy is a distinguished profession affording full scope for the talents of the brightest intellect; a lawyer should be free to put forward creative & genericideas concerning the case, unhindered & fearlessly; in the free trade of ideas, some “intellectual collisions” do unavoidably occur; they are like sparks of light and therefore are welcome; that facilitates the march of law whereby freedom of citizens broadens from ‘precedent to precedent’; however this is not to sanction indiscipline & lawlessness in the adjudicatory process; the horizons of due process of law widen by novelty & innovation of ideas; it is not impertinent to quote what the American Law Professor Grant Gilmore (1910-1982) had said: “In Heaven there will be no law and the lion will lie down with the lamb.
+In Hell there will be nothing but law, and due process will be meticulously observed”.

-(d) At times ‘Law shows its face in mask’, said Jeremy Bentham (1748-1832) more than a century ago; novel & innovative arguments come handy in removing the mask and seeing the true face of law & justice; merely because the arguments of a lawyer are laced with novelty & innovation, at times that may not be to the liking of adjudicating authority, the judgments cannot be couched in unhappy words; petitioner is more than justified in submitting that the Courts & adjudicatory authorities should not be too sensitive; they should give a greater leverage to the counsel on feet in conducting their cases; this is as of necessity.
+(d) At times ‘Law shows its face in mask’, said Jeremy Bentham (1748-1832) more than a century ago; novel & innovative arguments come handy in removing the mask and seeing the true face of law & justice; merely because the arguments of a lawyer are laced with novelty & innovation, at times that may not be to the liking of adjudicating authority, the judgments cannot be couched in unhappy words; petitioner is more than justified in submitting that the Courts & adjudicatory authorities should not be too sensitive; they should give a greater leverage to thecounsel on feet in conducting their cases; this is as of necessity.

 (e) In some occasions that are marked by their rarity, one may transcend the traditional contours of professional conduct; but this happens even with adjudicators as well; the ultimate object is to do justice to the cause; it hardly needs to be stated that the judgments & orders should not be written with a pen dipped in acid; after all ‘acidity’ affects health; the acidic words rob away the living beauty of the scripts; viewed from this angle, the highlighted portion of the observations in the subject order need to be expunged; it is in the best interest of both the stakeholders, namely, Bar & the Bench; such expunction would only add to the beauty of the order in question which is meticulously texted with appreciable articulation.